ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 (Shapley, 1953) and the SHAP values (Lundberg-Lee, 2017).

 __Acknowledgement__.
 Thanks to Josef Lindman Hörnlund for bringing the LIME and SHAP papers to my attention.
-The research is done while working at KTH mathematics department.
+The research was done while working at KTH mathematics department.

 _If you are reading on a mobile device, you may need to "request desktop site"